pingcap/docs-dm/en/scenarios.md

 ## Change upstream MySQL instance of DM connection

 When using MySQL/MariaDB, a primary-secondary cluster is often built to improve read performance and ensure data security.
 If the upstream MySQL/MariaDB instance connected by DM-worker is unavailable for some reason when using DM to migration data, you need to connect DM-worker to another instance in the upstream primary-secondary cluster.
 For such scenarios, DM provides nice support, but there are still some limitations.
-For details, please refer to [Switching the connection between DM-worker and the upstream MySQL instance] (usage-scenario-master-slave-switch.md).